Post job

 Administrative technical support maintains every technical set-up used in a company.
 Their primary responsibility is to inspect a company's systems, evaluate for issues, and repair any problems immediately.
 Administrative technical support is typically on call at the start of the day and, when they are not responding to calls, they conduct regular check-ups on all company systems.
 They are also responsible for creating technical reports and offering recommendations for improvements.

-There are some key differences in responsibilities as well.
-For example, a computer support technician responsibilities require skills like "computer support," "software installation," "laptop computers," and "os."
+There are some key differences in the responsibilities of each position.
+For example, computer support technician responsibilities require skills like "computer support," "software installation," "laptop computers," and "os."
 Meanwhile a typical administrative technical support has skills in areas such as "troubleshoot," "phone calls," "data entry," and "sharepoint."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Administrative technical supports tend to reach similar levels of education than computer support technicians.
 In fact, administrative technical supports are 2.7% more likely to graduate with a Master's Degree and 0.0% less likely to have a Doctoral Degree.